urschrei/pyzotero/doc/index.rst

         :param str q: Quick search.
 Searches titles and individual creator fields by default.
 Use the ``qmode`` parameter to change the mode.
 Currently supports phrase searching only
         :param str qmode: Quick search mode.
 To include full-text content in the search, use ``everything``.
 Defaults to ``titleCreatorYear``.
 Searching of other fields will be possible in the future
         :param int since: default ``0``.
 Return only objects modified after the specified library version
         :param str tag: tag search.
 See the `Search Syntax <https://www.zotero.org/support/dev/web_api/v3/basics#search_syntax>`_ for details.
-More than one tag may be passed by passing a list of strings.
-These are treated as ``AND`` search terms.
+More than one tag may be passed by passing a list of strings – These are treated as ``AND`` search terms, meaning only items which include all of the specified tags are returned.
+You can search for items matching any tag in a list by using ``OR``: ``"tag1 OR tag2"``, and all items which exclude a tag: ``"-tag"``.

         The following parameters can be used for search requests: